HEIGH-HO, HEIGH-HO, it’s off to work we go

 Many of those planning for retirement cannot imagine wanting to go back to work again.
 However, about 40% of Boomers do just that.
-Whether they want to enhance or maintain their lifestlyes, make a contribution, be socially engaged, or pursue an interest, they are reentering the workforce.
+Whether they want to enhance or maintain their lifestyles, make a contribution, be socially engaged, or pursue an interest, they are reentering the workforce.
 The younger the retiree, the more likely this is to happen.
 If their retirement was a result of a layoff or other dramatic personal change, going back to work is often a financial necessity.
 Lots of retirees find themselves working on their resumes rather than their golf swings.

 WHAT HAPPENS TO A DREAM DEFERRED?

-Some retirees are going back to work to pursue a dream, a passion, an interest or hobby.
+Some retirees are going back to work to pursue a dream, a passion, an interest or a hobby.

 Marilyn had been a competitive swimmer in her youth but nursing training, marriage, and children put a stop to that.
-After too many irregular shifts, demanding patients, and yet another cut back, she decided to retire.
-After a one year retirement honeymoon of renovation and travel, she was bored.
+After too many irregular shifts, demanding patients, and yet another cutback, she decided to retire.
+After a one-year retirement honeymoon of renovation and travel, she was bored.
 She now works 16 hours a week as a swim coach, takes on some private clients, goes to competitions, belongs to the CSCTA and goes to their yearly conference.